 C8.
-Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-ACT with writing required

-ACT with writing recommended.

-X_ACT with or without writing accepted

-If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-- SAT with Essay component required

-- SAT with ESSAY component recommended

-- X_SAT with or without ESSAY component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+Entrance exams A. Does your institution make use of S. degree-seeking applicants?
+X Yes or SAT Subject T est scores in adm ission decisions f or first-time, fir st-year, If yes, place check marks in the approp Fall 2019. riate boxes below to reflect your institution's j policies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT X X X SAT Subject Tests X B. If your institution will make use of the Fall 2019 please indicate which ONE of admissions process): ACT with writing required ACT with writing recommended.
+X ACT with or without writing acceptable. of the follow If your institution will make use of the Fall 2019 please indicate which ONE of admissions process): SAT with Essay component required sAT with ESSAY component record X SAT with or without ESSAY component SAT with SAT with or without ESSAY component SAT with of the follow ed ommended ving applies (rega C. Please indicate how your institution will use the SAT or ACT es ssay component; cl heck all that apply ý.
+For admission For placement For advising In place of an application ess say SAT es say ACT essa y

 SAT essay ACT essay

 For admission

 For placement

 For advising

 In place of an application essay

 As a validity check on the application essay

 No college policy as of now

-Not using essay component \square \boxtimes
+Not using essay component

-D. In addition, does your institution use applicants' test scores for academic advising? \underline{X} yes no
+D. In addition, does your nstitution use applicants test scores for academic advising?
+X yes no

-- E. Latest date by which SAT or ACT scores must be received for fall-term admission August 9th Latest date by which SAT Subject Test scores must be received for fall-term admission August 9th - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+E. Latest date by which SAT or ACT scores must be received for fall-term admission 08/08 Latest date by which SAT Subject Test scores must be received for fall-term admission 08/08

+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-G. Please indicate which n tests your institution uses for placement (e.g., state tests):
+Please indicate whic h tests your institution uses for placement (e.g., state tests):

-SAT
+SAT X

-ACT \boxtimes
+ACT X

 SAT Subject Tests

-AP \boxtimes
+AP X

 CLEP

 Institutional Exam

-State Exam (specify)
+State Exam (specify) :

+SAT ACT SAT Subject Tests AP CLEP